 But don’t try too hard to decrease it either

 Be sure not to take it too far by applying for more credit than you need, just because you think it will help your credit score by having an even lower debt percentage.
 Obtaining any new credit will generally bring down your credit score slightly, at least for a short period of time.
 Applying for credit too much and too often will almost always have a negative impact on your credit score, which is exactly what you don’t want.
 Your time would be better spent on trying to pay down this debt instead.
+Tip: Do your research and find the best cash back credit card and best balance transfer credit card before you make any decisions.

 As with anything, being informed is the key